Westminster update:…

 Since committee stage, the government has accepted there are issues with overseas prisoner transfers provisions in the bill.

-The minister tried to answer some of the concerns raised previously, such as whether the provisions are compatible with the European Convention on Human Rights, and whether prisoners will still be able to access appropriate legal advice from abroad.
+Some concerns were readdressed in the commons, such as whether the provisions are compatible with the European Convention on Human Rights, and whether prisoners will still be able to access appropriate legal advice from abroad.

 However, MPs from both sides of the chamber acknowledged that these provisions still lack detail and proper planning.

-The minister, Laura Farris, set out the government’s position on the issue of prisoner transfers, in particular the transfer criteria.
+Laura Farris MP set out the government’s position on the issue of prisoner transfers, in particular the transfer criteria.

-She said the government agrees that not all prisoners will be appropriate for transfer to rented prisons overseas, and that the proposal for foreign prisoner transfer will extend to approximately 600 prisoners – equivalent to just under 0.5% of the entire prison estate.
+She said the government agrees that not all prisoners will be appropriate for transfer to rented prisons overseas.
+She added that the proposal for foreign prisoner transfer will extend to approximately 600 prisoners – equivalent to just under 0.5% of the entire prison estate.

 Sir Bob Neill (Conservative) said “some of us have marked misgivings about the whole concept, which speaks a little more of gimmickry than anything likely to ease the real pressures on our prisons.”